kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

     <img src="images/container.png" width="600" height="310" style="display: block; margin-left: auto; margin-right: auto;"/>

-- You can now interact with the chatbot by typing in the message box.
+- You can now interact with the chatbot by typing in the message box

 - Navigate back to Docker Desktop to view the built containers `chatbot-redis` and `chatbot-web`.
 It should ideally look like this:

     <img src="images/docker.png" width="900" height="140" style="display: block; margin-left: auto; margin-right: auto;"/>

+- Another option, open another terminal and enter the command to see the running containers

+    ```bash
+    docker ps
+    ```

-- To stop the containers, simple press `CLT+C` to stop the containers in terminal or use command
+- To stop the containers, simply press `CLT+C` to stop the containers in terminal or use command
     ```bash
     docker-compose down
     ```